Post

 Flag: GCC{conhost.exe:172.29.107.95:7894}

-We are given an AD1 image and an ISO file.
-Analyzing the ISO file, there seems to be an lnk file.
-In it, there is a powershell command that shows conhost.exe running the malware.
+We are given an AD1 image and ISO file to investigate.
+Analyzing the ISO file, a suspicious LNK file can be identified which had a Powershell script executing the malware.

 1